Ffyud/brakdag/README.md

 ### Online news
 * Groninger Internet Courant - The most popular news website for the city.
-* SIKKOM - Focussed primarly on things young people like.
+* SIKKOM - Focused primarly on things young people like.
-* The Northern Times - News for the English speaking population.
 * Stadblog Clickt
 * Filter Groningen
 * Dat is Groningen
 * STAD magazine
-* Stadsgoud
 * Focus Groningen - Run by one journalist who writes interesting articles.
 * GroningerKrant - Comparable to Focus Groningen, also run by one person.
 * JouwStad